bradley219/Thread-Pool-Timer/README.md

 Linker flags required when using the library: `-lthreadpooltimer -lpthread`

-An example use of the library is shown below.
+An example use of the entire library's functionality is shown below.
 This file can be compiled with these gcc options: `g++ -std=c++11 -o test test.cpp -lthreadpooltimer -lpthread`

 ```cpp
 /* test.cpp */